10 Royal Family Holiday Traditions You Might Want to Steal Yourself

 Playing a Christmas Eve soccer match

 For 10 years, Prince William and Prince Harry faced off in a soccer match with friends and staff from Sandringham, an estate in Norfolk, England, where their family spends the holidays.
 In 2015, they broke tradition by playing on the same side, but neither showed up in 2016—likely because their cousin had gone through a miscarriage hours before.
-These are the other 12 times the royal family broke tradition.

 Taking it easy